 In Little SIS for Classroom, you can identify classes that need to be transferred by filtering to the Primary Teacher in the Explorer, and then use the bulk actions menu to change the primary teacher of all these classes.
 Little SIS can optionally send the former owner a message alerting them to the change – the new owner will receive a message from Google Classroom, prompting them to log in to Classroom and accept ownership of these classes.
 Note that only active classes can have their ownership changed, and the new owner will show up as a co-teacher in the tool until they have accepted the invitation to take ownership of the class.

 Much like the previous two actions, the GAM update course command can be used to change ownership of Google Classroom classes (update course owner).
 The same stipulations apply – the class must currently be owned by a non-deleted user on the domain, and must be active.

 Little SIS for Classroom is a paid tool from Amplified Labs, but you can use it free for 30 days with a quote.
-You’ll have to be a super admin to get up and running with the tool, but the bulk actions can be delegated to other users on your domain regardless of their admin status in G Suite.
-Head on over to the Little SIS website to get a quote for your domain and start your trial, and check out the Help Center for the Getting Started Guide as well as knowledge base articles on Bulk Actions and more!
+You’ll have to be a super admin to get up and running with the tool, but the bulk actions can be delegated to other users on your domain regardless of their admin status in Google Workspace.
+Head on over to the Little SIS website to get a quote for your domain and start your trial, and check out the Help Center for the Getting Started Guide as well as knowledge base articles on bulk actions and more!

 Customer Success Manager